#visa

 Period of Stay for an Artist Visa

-For an Artist Visa, the granted period could be 3 months, 1 year, 3 years, or 5 years.
+For an Artist Visa, the granted period can be 3 months, 1 year, 3 years, or 5 years.

 Artist Visa Renewal